adorjan-szasz/webgl-viewer/README.md

 ## Usage

-### Upload a Model
+### Upload a Model (WebGL2)

-Click "Choose File" and select a .obj file
+Click "Choose File" and select a .obj file.
+Drag&Drop works too!

-Click "Upload"
+Click "Upload".

 Your model will be centered, scaled and displayed.

+### Upload Model(s) (ThreeJS)
+Click "Choose File" and select one or more supported files.
+Drag&Drop also works!

+Click "Upload".

+Your model will be displayed.

 ### Interactions